Danyal-Rana/Weather-App/README.md

 ---

 ## Installation and Setup
-Follow these steps to run the Weather Dashboard on your local machine.
+Follow these steps to run the Weather App on your local machine.

 ### 1. Clone the Repository
    ```bash